All Episodes

 These people ought to be so shamed that they ought not want to appear in public, but nobody is shaming them.

-Let look I I appreciate the call, Gary.
+Look, I appreciate the call, Gary.

-We've uh we've got a soundbite here.
+We've got a sound bite here.

-Dingy Harry trashes his own country calling for an investigation into the destruction of these tapes.
+Dingy Harry trashes his own country, calling for an investigation into the destruction of these tapes.

 Interrogations were by using water torture, something that originated in 1492 by Queen Isabella and King Ferdinand in the Inquisition.